conda/conda-build/docs/source/resources/define-metadata.rst

      build:
        - git
        - cmake

+When using the ``{{ compiler() }}`` Jinja2 to select our new compilers, make sure to move anything that is not strictly a build tool into the :ref:`host section <requirements-host>`.

+.. _requirements-host:

 Host
 ----

-This section was added in conda-build 3.0.
-It represents packages that need to be specific to the target platform when the target platform is not necessarily the same as the native build platform.
-For example, in order for a recipe to be "cross-capable", shared libraries requirements must be listed in the host section, rather than the build section, so that the shared libraries that get linked are ones for the target platform, rather than the native build platform.
-You should also include the base interpreter for packages that need one.
-In other words, a Python package would list ``python`` here and an R package would list ``mro-base`` or ``r-base``.
+Packages that are specific to the target platform, when building on a different platform (added in conda-build 3.0).
+In particular, for a recipe to be "cross-capable", any shared libraries should be listed in the ``host`` section in order to link to the shared libraries of the target platform, rather than those of the native build platform.
+Also include the base interpreter for packages that need one, for example ``python`` for a Python package or ``mro-base`` / ``r-base`` for an R package.

 .. code-block:: yaml